andyxmai/jobrecommender/README.md

 The recommender system uses collaborative filtering.
 The two parts are unified at the end to produce the final product.

 ### Finding the best profession
 To find the best profession for a student, I transformed the dataset by looking at previous similar students and see what professions they went into.
 A matrix of probabilities is computed for each profession and each possible feature combination of the student.
-The top profession is the prefession with the highest probability for a student with the features given.
+The top profession is the profession with the highest probability for a student with the features given.

-### Finding simliar professions
+### Finding similar professions
 Item-based collaborative filtering was used to find similar professions.
 I created a matrix filled with the cosine similarities between every pair of profession.
 The pair with the highest cosine score are the most similar.
 I then parsed out the matrix and stored the nine most similar professions for each profession.

-Once a top profession is calculated, I simply get the nine most revelant professions from that cosine similarity matrix.
+Once a top profession is calculated, I simply get the nine most relevant professions from that cosine similarity matrix.

 ## Website
 https://ancient-beyond-95266.herokuapp.com/